-When socialized correctly, this breed is a great match for homes with older children, their smaller statute makes them better suited to homes with children who can play correctly with dogs!
+When socialized correctly, this terrier is a great match for homes with older children, their smaller stature makes them better suited to homes with children who can play correctly with dogs.

 Frenchtons are an excellent match for everyone: singles, couples, seniors, even families.
 And because of that are one of the most popular terrier mix dogs.

 Their bubbly personalities are infectious, it’s impossible not to smile around the Frenchton.

-Both of the parent breeds are bred to be companion dogs, and consequently this terrier mix makes an excellent lapdog.
+Both of the parent dog breeds are bred to be companion dogs, and consequently, this terrier mix dog makes an excellent lapdog.

-While somewhat atheltic, nothing brings this pooch more joy than napping out their days in the company of their favorite human.
+While somewhat athletic, nothing brings this terrier cross more joy than napping out their days in the company of their favorite human.

-Be warned, thanks to their flatter faces, these dogs are known for their very loud snoring.
+Be warned, thanks to their flatter faces, these dog breeds are known for their very loud snoring.

-This mix is known for being fiery and protective.
-Standing between 5 and 9 inches, these little dogs don’t let size stop them.
+This breeds terrier mix is known for being fiery and protective.
+Standing between 5 and 9 inches, these little mix-breeds don’t let size stop them.

-They are intensely loyal, sticking to their owner’s side like glue and protecting them to the best of their ability, usually forgetting they weigh less than 12 lb!
+They are intensely loyal, sticking to their owner’s side like glue and protecting them to the best of their ability, usually forgetting they weigh less than 12 pounds.

-While somewhat difficult to look after, the Shorkie is not a dog to take on light heartedly.
+While somewhat difficult to look after, the shorkie is not a terrier mix dog to take on light-heartedly.

-They need an owner who can completely dedicate themselves to the care of their dog in the same way that they will completely dedicate themselves to their owner.
+This terrier mixed breed needs an owner who can completely dedicate themselves to the care of their terrier dog in the same way that they will completely dedicate themselves to their owner.

-A Yorkshire Terrier x Poodle hybrid, better known as the Yorkipoo, is a sweet and sassy crossbreed.
+A Yorkshire terrier mix poodle hybrid, better known as the Yorkipoo, is a sweet and sassy terrier mix dog.

-They are a great match for those with allergies, as the Poodle’s genetics gives them the opportunity to have a hypoallergenic coat.
+They are a great match for those with allergies, as the poodle’s genetics gives them a hypoallergenic coat.

-Their intelligent and yet stubborn nature makes training an interesting challenge for first time owners.
+Their intelligent and yet stubborn nature makes training an interesting challenge for first-time terrier cross owners.

-A very social breed means they can be a good match for families.
-While generally a very mellow breed, they still have the tenacity of a Yorkshire Terrier.
+A very social terrier breed means they can be a good match for families.
+While generally a very mellow terrier, they still have the tenacity of a Yorkshire terrier.

 Beyond this, they have a playful spirit like most terrier mix dogs and are happy to play chase and fetch a ball for hours.

 As a result, the Chorkie was born.